ktorch/ktorch/docs/info.rst

 str
 ^^^

-.. function: str(ptr) -> string
+.. function:: str(ptr) -> string

-   | returns the PyTorch c++ string representation of the object with embedded newlines.
+   | returns the PyTorch C++ string representation of the object with embedded newlines.

 ::